httran13/blockchain-platform-ansiblerole-mapper/README.md

 This playbook utilizes [blockchain_platform_manager role](https://galaxy.ansible.com/ibm/blockchain_platform_manager) by removing the redundant tasks of manually modifying the playbook in various variables for BPM-role.
-You can now specify from a single json the values to define the topology of your network and the playbook will map the values appropiately for BPM-role.
+You can now specify from a single json the values to define the topology of your network and the playbook will map the values appropriately for BPM-role.

 You will want to use this for an extremely fast setup to bootstrap your orgs, channels and chaincode.
-Do not use this if you require specifics configurations.
+Do not use this if you require specific configurations.
 Current assumptions are made with this initial setup and future plans are in place to be able to adjust some of these parameters.

 ## Assumptions